CJones226/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Insiallation</h1>
-This projects demonstrates the prerequisites and the installation of an open-source ticketing system called osTicket.<br />
+This project showcases the steps required to set up a free, open source, help desk ticketing system called osTicket; using virtual machines.<br />

-<h2>Video Demonstration</h2>
-- ### [YouTube: How to Install osTicket with Prerequisites] (link)

 <h2>Environments and Technologies Used</h2>